Impromptu: Improv Workshops at T@F

 In this class for folks at all levels of theatrical experience, you'll learn how improv can make you a better actor, a better director, a better stage crew member, and a better human being.

 We'll give you the tools to "try on" new characters, take risks on stage, strengthen your acting ability, and kick your theatrical career up to the next level.
 Improv is really about cooperation, trust, creativity, and internalizing the power of "yes."
 And no, we're not selling self-help remedies.
-Just a chance to change it up, put on a new perspective, and learn how to play all over again – all while putting together a toolbox of techniques you can apply to scripted theater.
+Just a chance to change it up, put on a new perspective, and learn how to play all over again – all while putting together a toolbox of techniques you can apply to scripted theatre.

 It'll be a learning experience for all of us, as you'll quickly learn how much you can gain from really listening and watching one another.